Integrating Neural Operators with Diffusion Models Improves Spectral Representation in Turbulence Modeling: Methods

-\textbf{Sketch of Proof:} We have, In the discrete Fourier space we can write it in terms of the energy spectrum as From Eqn \ref{eq1d} in the frequency domain, the score function can be written as with the assumption that the conditional distribution $p$ follows a Gaussian distribution where $\hat{u}(k_{i})$ is the Fourier transform of the current state at wave number $k_{i}$ and $\sigma^{2}(k_{i},\sigma_{j})$ is the variance of the distribution conditioned on the noise level $\sigma_{j}$ at wave number $k_{i}$.
-Although the specific relation between $\sigma^{2}(k_{i},\sigma_{j})$ and $k_{i}$ is problem specific, typically \cite{proakis2007digital}, where $p$ is a positive constant based on the data.
-Hence, as $k_{i} \rightarrow 0$, $\sigma^{2}(k_{i},\sigma_{j})$ increases and $ \frac{\hat{u}(k_{i}) - \hat{U}_{NO}(k_i)}{\sigma^{2}(k_{i},\sigma_{j})}\rightarrow 0$.
+From Eqn \ref{eq1d} in the frequency domain, the score function can be written as with the assumption that the conditional distribution $p$ follows a Gaussian distribution where $\hat{\mathbf{X}}(k)$ is the Fourier transform of the current state at wave number $k$ and $var(k,\sigma_{j})$ is the variance of the distribution conditioned on the noise level $\sigma_{j}$ at wave number $k$.
+Although the specific relation between $var(k,\sigma_{j})$ and $k$ is problem specific, typically \cite{proakis2007digital}, where $p$ is a positive constant based on the data.
+Hence, as $k \rightarrow 0$, $var(k,\sigma_{j})$ increases and $ \frac{\hat{u}(k) - \hat{\mathcal{G}}(k)}{var(k,\sigma_{j})}\rightarrow 0$.
 This implies a weak gradient value signifying smaller steps.
-Now if we look at the frequency domain of the Langevin dynamics, from Eqn \ref{lvs} it can be seen that for smaller $k_{i}$ the above equation changes to This signifies that the Langevin dynamics updates are dominated by the noise term $\sqrt{\varepsilon}\hat{z}_{j}(k_{i})$ instead of the gradient driven term and hence leads to ineffective refinement of the low wave numbers.
+Now if we look at the frequency domain of the Langevin dynamics, from Eqn \ref{lvs} it can be seen that for smaller $k$ the above equation changes to This signifies that the Langevin dynamics updates are dominated by the noise term $\sqrt{\varepsilon}\hat{z}_{j}(k)$ instead of the gradient driven term and hence leads to ineffective refinement of the low wave numbers.
 Hence, in an intermediate step during the diffusion process when the updates are dominated by the noise term, the energy spectrum can be given as where $\Xi[.]$ represents the real part of the complex number and $\hat{z}^{\ast}$ the complex conjugate of $\hat{z}$.
-Due to weaker gradients, the term $|\hat{u}_{j}(k_{i})|^{2}$ grows slowly and $\varepsilon|\hat{z}_{j}(k_{i})|^{2}$ may dominate, which might lead to flatter energy spectrum at low wave number and may not accurately represent the large scale features.
-Therefore, as as $k_{\xi}$ increases $\left| u(\mathbf{X},t)-(U_{NO}(\mathbf{X},t) + U_{D}(\mathbf{X},t)) \right|\rightarrow 0$, or in other words for the proposed method to work effectively, the $U_{NO}(\mathbf{X},t)$ should be at-least be able to capture the mean flow, in order for the diffusion model to be effectively helping in adding the high frequency features to the predicted mean flow.
+Due to weaker gradients, the term $|\hat{\mathbf{X}}_{j}(k)|^{2}$ grows slowly and $\varepsilon|\hat{z}_{j}(k)|^{2}$ may dominate, which might lead to flatter energy spectrum at low wave number and may not accurately represent the large scale features.